srhumir/LST-Downscaling/README.md

 - NeuralNetwork.R Design, train and test a neural network to get NDVI of nine pixels and estimate the residual.
 - Spot2Modis.R Prepare a linear model to convert SPOT NDVI to MODIS NDVI
 - convert.R Get 9 SPOT NDVI values.
 Assuming that the 5th one is for the pixe and others are for its surrondings.
 Convert it to LST by the linear model and enhance it by the residual which can be computed using the neural network.
 -main.R Input the data.
 Run the functions in order with suitable data.
-Finally is a focal on the high resolution SPOT NDVI and convert it to LST using convert function.
+Finally uses a focal on the high resolution SPOT NDVI and convert it to LST using convert function.